DOME-Marketplace/onboarding/README.md

 - **Marketplace Terms And Conditions for Cloud Service Providers**: It is essential to review and agree to the Terms and Conditions of the Marketplace.
 These can be accessed here:
   [Marketplace Terms and Conditions](expected-link)

-Additionally, Support documents that provide further clarification and guidance:
+Additionally, Support documents that provide further clarification and guidance, you don't need to provide this documents:

 - **Practical comments to Appointment Of Legal Entity Appointed Representative Form**: This document offers practical advice and detailed instructions on how to properly fill out the LEAR form.
   [Download Practical Comments on LEAR Form](expected-link)